About the Program

 Sandrine Dudoit, Professor.
 Genomics, classification, statistical computing, biostatistics, cross-validation, density estimation, genetic mapping, high-throughput sequencing, loss-based estimation, microarray, model selection, multiple hypothesis testing, prediction, RNA-Seq.

-Noureddine El Karoui, Associate Professor.
+Noureddine El Karoui, Professor.
 Applied statistics, theory and applications of random matrices, large dimensional covariance estimation and properties of covariance matrices, connections with mathematical finance.